Greylock

 Series A in 2012

-CreativeLive, Inc. is an online education platform based in Seattle, Washington, that focuses on providing live streaming courses in various creative disciplines, including photography, video, design, business, audio, music, and crafting.
-Founded in 2010 by photographer Chase Jarvis and entrepreneur Craig Swanson, CreativeLive allows users to participate in free live classes taught by renowned instructors, including bestselling authors and award-winning professionals.
-The platform also offers the option to purchase courses for on-demand viewing, ensuring that users can enhance their skills at their convenience.
-With over ten million students and three billion minutes of video consumed, CreativeLive has established itself as a leading resource for creative entrepreneurs.
-The company has been profitable since its inception and has distributed millions of dollars to its instructors.
+CreativeLive, Inc. is an online education platform established in 2010, based in Seattle, Washington.
+It specializes in offering live streaming classes across various creative disciplines, including photography, video, design, business, audio, music, crafting, and software training.
+The platform allows users to access free live classes taught by renowned instructors, including bestselling authors and award-winning professionals.
+Users can also purchase classes to view on-demand.
+Since its inception, CreativeLive has attracted over ten million students and has seen three billion minutes of video consumed.
+The company has been profitable from the start and is led by co-founder and CEO Chase Jarvis, with a mission to empower creative entrepreneurs.

 Path